Skip to content

 Let us settle this debate once and for all.
 If you considered debuting a website, these two were likely the first providers that came to mind.

-If you are a newbie to web design, you might think building a website is complex and elusive.
+If you’re new to web design, you might think that building a website is complex and elusive.
 Nothing could be further from the truth.

 With the aid of a website builder, you will need next-to-zero design or programming skills.

 So begins the question: What is a website builder, and what can it do?
-In the good old days, getting a website to perform and look as you intended was no easy task.
+In the past, getting a website to perform and look as intended was no easy task.

 You needed to be savvy about writing HTML and CSS code- perhaps even some JavaScript.

-Each box, the image, and each line of text would need to be placed numerically, indicating padding and margins between each element.
+Each box, image, and line of text would need to be placed numerically, indicating the padding and margins between each element.

 Sounds like some complicated stuff, right?
 I know.

-Thankfully, numerous website builders and content management structures are available to help.
+Thankfully, numerous website builders and content management systems are available to help.

-You can then add your content to the template by altering the text, adding pictures, etc.
+You can then add your content to the template by modifying the text, adding images, and so on.

-Some website builders still let you edit CSS code and HTML through their backend program.
+Some website builders still allow you to edit CSS code and HTML through their backend program, a part of the website builder that’s not visible to the public but enables advanced customizations to your website.

 You will have to edit manually.
-The editing option is superb for businesspersons who desire control over the design and functionality of their website.
+The editing option is ideal for business professionals who want to have control over the design and functionality of their website.

-Although other website builders are entirely based on a drag-and-drop system, this web page editor allows you to seize an element you like and place it somewhere on the page.
+Although other website builders are entirely based on a drag-and-drop system, a web page editor that allows you to select an element you like and place it anywhere on the page, this editor will enable you to do the same, making it easy to design your website.

 Free plans include banner ads on your website promoting the software of your choice, limited storage space, and fewer features.